korlibs-archive/docs-old.korge.org/korge/views-standard/index.md

 ## Mesh

-Mesh allows to render a raw set of points as triangles o triangle strips.
+Mesh allows to render a raw set of points as triangles or triangle strips.
 Used for example by the skeleton-based animations with mesh deforms.

 ```kotlin